scottfr/SystemsBook/Applied/applied.md

 {"title": "Systemic Strategy", "description": "Relevant pieces of the puzzle for real progress.", "load": "http://insightmaker.com/insight/1366"}
 # End Model

 "Systemic Strategy" represents an iterative unfolding of understanding intended to provide the basis for developing a strategy which, when implemented, is highly likely to address the situation of interest as intended, while minimizing the likelihood of unintended consequences or creating new problems.
-There is another Interactive Learning Environment in the works based on this model and will be titled, "Enabling a Better Tomorrow."
+There is another Interactive Learning Environment in the works based on this model titled, "Enabling a Better Tomorrow."

 ## Victims of the System or Systems of the Victim ##

 American business is in its seventh decade of management fads.
 In some organizations the fads have worked, in most they have not, and in some they have even made matters worse.
 Many reasons have been advanced for the failure of fads, none of them quite complete.
 The fault lies not with the fads, but with our attempt to use them to change things for which we have insufficient understanding.

 Experience has taught us well to react to events and to respond to patterns of behavior.
 Yet, there is a deeper level of understanding possible.
 An understanding on the level of structure.
 There are underlying structures responsible for the patterns of behavior and the events.
 Our lack of awareness of these structures often makes us the victim of them, even though many of the structures are of our own creation.
 The structures are not hidden, they are simply not obvious.
-We have never developed a way to see and understand them.
+We have never developed a way to see and understand the structures we operate within.
 Once we become aware of structures, know how to look for them, and understand them, they become readily apparent all around us.
 A "Home Heating System"^[Home Heating System [http://insightmaker.com/insight/910](http://insightmaker.com/insight/910)] will be used to demonstrate how easy it is to be caught in our own short shortsightedness.

 # Model
-{"title": "Home Heating System", "description": "How can an understanding of a home heating system improve our ability to deal with dilemmas.", "load": "http://insightmaker.com/insight/910"}
+{"title": "Home Heating System", "description": "How an understanding of a home heating system improve our ability to deal with dilemmas.", "load": "http://insightmaker.com/insight/910"}
 # End Model

 Yes, we're being very redundant though the message we're trying to convey is essential.
 Models are a critical component of developing understanding and we have to keep asking AND?
 And what else is happening here that's relevant and essential to include for the understanding we're trying to achieve.